Lab-Work/Traffic_detection_using_PIRs/README.md

-# Traffic_detection_using_PIRs
+# Traffic detection using PIRs
-This repository contains the source code, data, and documents for the project on traffic detection using PIR sensors.
+This repository is a place holder for the source code, data, and documents for the project on traffic detection using PIR sensors.

 ## Folders